 - Land disputes: Issues regarding property ownership and boundary disputes can arise.
-Proper documentation, ownership of authentic titles and proper communication is key to its resolution.
+Proper documentation, ownership of original titles, and adequate communication are key to its resolution.

 - Inadequate infrastructure: Some subdivisions may lack basic amenities such as roads, water supply, and electricity.
 Some areas lack adequate street lamps or properly paved roads.

-- Overcrowding: Subdivisions may become overcrowded due to rapid population growth, leading to increased traffic and strain on public utilities, and noise pollution.
+- Overcrowding: Subdivisions may become overcrowded due to rapid population growth, increasing traffic and strain on public utilities, and noise pollution.

-- Flooding: Some subdivisions may be built in low-lying areas that are prone to flooding, causing damage to homes and disruption to daily life.
+- Flooding: Some subdivisions may be built in low-lying areas prone to flooding, causing damage to homes and disruption to daily life.